 When unit and driver are factory mounted on a common baseplate, the assembly will have been properly aligned and is to be treated as a unit for leveling purposes.
+Satisfactory installation can be obtained by setting the baseplate on a office slab by Only Online a Graturi Line splint McC.

-Satisfactory concrete slab that is rigid and free of vibration, and leveling the top of the base carefully in two directions so that it is free of twist.
+top of the base carefully in two directions so that it is free of twist.
 The slab must be provided with suitable anchor bolts.
 The use of grouting under and partly inside the leveled and shimmed base is recommended.